Kiryuumaru/DisposableHelpers/README.md

 # DisposableHelpers

 Disposable helpers for IDisposable and IAsyncDisposable.
-Also capable of both anonymous disposable and async disposable.
+Also capable of both anonymous disposable and anonymous async disposable.

 **NuGets**